DOI10.47051/ALRX1271

 Figure 1: Individuals of Pholidobolus fascinatus from Lake Chillacocha, El Oro province, Ecuador.

-Natural history: Pholidobolus dolichoderes is a rarely seen lizard that inhabits an area of seasonally dry montane shrubland, wet paramo and montane forest with little human intervention.1,5 Haunted Sticklizards have been found active at ground level between 2:00 pm and 5:00 pm or dormant under stones or decaying logs at night.1,5 There are records of communal nests with up to 41 eggs, with adult specimens usually found near the nest.1
+Natural history: Pholidobolus dolichoderes is a rarely seen lizard that inhabits an area of seasonally dry montane shrubland, humid páramo, and montane forest with little human intervention.1,5 Haunted Sticklizards have been found active at ground level between 2:00 pm and 5:00 pm or dormant under stones or decaying logs at night.1,5 There are records of communal nests with up to 41 eggs, with adult specimens usually found near the nest.1

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Data Deficient There is inadequate information to make an assessment of extinction risk..1 Pholidobolus fascinatus was proposed to be included in this category because there is not enough information to make an accurate assessment of the species’ conservation status.
 The available sampling, though suggesting low abundances, is insufficient to estimate the population size.1 This species is known only from the surroundings of Lake Chillacocha, so more information is necessary to place it in a conservation category.1 So far, Haunted Sticklizards have not been reported in any protected area.
+The most important threat facing the species is the destruction of the páramo due encroaching human activities such as agriculture, cattle grazing, wildfires, and the replacement of native vegetation with eucalyptus and pine trees.

 Distribution: Pholidobolus fascinatus is endemic to the Cordillera de Chilla, a mountain range in southwestern Ecuador.
 Currently, the species is known only from around Lake Chillacocha, El Oro province, at elevations between 3348 and 3382 m (Fig. 2).